 Industrial dampers withstand massive air pressures and constant temperatures far above 250°F. These dampers are built from thick gauge materials, like rolled steel, to withstand extreme conditions.
 All attached components are welded in place to ensure maximum durability.

 These dampers are typically used in factories and power plants; places that require serious air flow.
 Industrial dampers are the heaviest dampers around.

 BONUS - UL Life Safety Dampers

 UL Life Safety Dampers are specifically designed, tested, and rated for use in passive fire protection systems.
 These dampers have special accessories that close off the damper at the first signs of fire and smoke.
 This action prevents the passage of fire and smoke through duct work, giving occupants time to vacate the building during a fire event.
-The following are different types of UL Life Safety dampers:
+The following are several types of UL Life Safety dampers:

 - Fire Dampers for Static and Dynamic Airflow